mtha790/shesh/README.md

 Shesh is a lightweight Common Lisp library that provides a simple and intuitive interface for interacting with shell processes.

+Coded with the help of a coding assistant.

 ## Installation

 1. Clone this repository to your local machine.
 Clone it in your `quicklisp/local-project` or declare it in `source-registry.conf`